 Feeling lonely in a relationship is natural when you stop feeling the connection but there are ways to fight it.
 Start by talking to your partner, having conversations with your own self and more importantly being willing to go the extra mile in pulling yourself and your relationship out of the morass it has landed in.

 A relationship is supposed to make you feel happy and connected.
 You want to share your love and feel you belong to one another.
 It is supposed to make you feel secure that there is someone who cares about your feelings.

 Feeling lonely in a relationship is becoming increasingly common these days.
 It can be due to a lack of connection or the lack of emotional and physical intimacy.

-It is difficult to say whether being in a relationship or being single is better because each has their own pros and cons.
-In a relationship there are a lot of adjustments and compromises one needs to make to ensure it is successful.
+It is difficult to say whether being in a relationship or being single is better because each has its own pros and cons.
+In a relationship, there are a lot of adjustments and compromises one needs to make to ensure it is successful.